 Gathering the Elect

 The Bible presents a consistent picture.
-At the end of the present evil age, Jesus will appear “on the clouds of heaven” and assemble his elect to himself.
+At the end of the present evil age, Jesus will appear “on the clouds of heaven” and gather his elect to himself.
 The nations will be brought before him for judgment.
 All his enemies will be subjugated, including Death - “Death will be swallowed up in victory!”
 The righteous will receive immortal bodies, and “God will be all in all.”

 Harvest - Photo by martin bennie on Unsplash